jamiedumont/tactically-creative.co.uk/content/casestudy/calummallory.md

 attention, and prompts them to engage further.

 Whilst there are similarities between brand and website design, they are also wildly different!
-It’s fair to say that logos are not my cup of coffee…
+It’s fair to say that logos are not my normal cup of coffee…

 However, rather than consult a logo designer, Calum opted for me to have